theslavicbear/Ebook-Publisher/README.md

 Ebook-Publisher requires the following:
 * Python3
 * ~~Beautiful Soup 4 (Python3 edition)~~ Now included as part of Ebook-Publisher
-* ebooklib (Only for creating epub files) Cannot be included due to license restrictions
+* ~~ebooklib (Only for creating epub files) Cannot be included due to license restrictions~~ A free alternative library has been written and is now being used.
+It is about 90% the same as ebooklib, but there are some downsides.
+For my implementation, it will work fine.

 Both external libraries can be installed with pip `pip3 install beautifulsoup4 && pip3 install ebooklib` or likely through your distribution's package manager